-After the atheist policies of the Soviet Union, the beginning of the era of regained independence saw a marked rise in religious life and the building of a number of new churches.
-One of these was Tallinn Methodist Church, built upon a landmark location on the border of Kadriorg and the city centre.
-Vilen Künnapu opted for a somewhat deconstructed form, with tension between the curved main body and its angular tower.
+After the atheist policies of the Soviet Union, the beginning of the era after regaining independence saw a marked rise in religious life in Estonia and the building of new churches.
+One of these was Tallinn Methodist Church, built on a landmark location on the border of Kadriorg and the city centre.
+The architect Vilen Künnapu opted for a somewhat deconstructed form, with tension between the curved main body and its angular tower.
 The tower encloses the entire main hall; the lower part houses a library, accommodations and auxiliary rooms.
 Besides religious ceremonies, the hall is often used for concerts as well.